 Q: How can I make System Animator respond to musics?

-A: You need to install "Spectrum Analyser" gadget in order for System Animator to monitor sound output.
+For the legacy gadget version of System Animator, you need to install "Spectrum Analyser" gadget in order for System Animator to monitor sound output.
 Download it here.

 Here is a collection of animations of various styles for use with System Animator.
 To use these animations, simply unzip the downloaded file and drop the animation folder to the gadget.
 If you still don't understand, check out this video tutorial.